Bobibou/Machine-Learnig-for-Cybersecurity---Credit-Card-Fraud-Detection-/README.md

 Proposition 1 : Financial Fraud Detection with ensemble learning

-=> problem statement : fraudulent financial transactions (ex: credit card fraud) are much more difficult to detect than legimtimate transactions.
+=> problem statement : fraudulent financial transactions (ex: credit card fraud) are much more difficult to detect than legitimate transactions.
 So, we have a dataset that will be imbalanced !

 => objective : explore how ensemble learning methods can be applied